Shin Se-kyung: 2015–present: Resurgence and comeback

 On July 3, 2024, it was announced that Shin has departed from EDAM Entertainment after her contract expiry.
 On July 8, 2024, Shin signed an exclusive contract with The Present Company.

 In September, 2024 Shin Se Kyung was cast as the new lead of 'Humint' where she will play Chae Sun Hwa, a North Korean restaurant worker, alongside Jo In Sung as a National Intelligence Service team leader, Park Jung Min as a North Korean State Security Department agent, and Park Hae-joon as Hwang Chi-seong, forming a dynamic chemistry on screen together.

+In late September 2024, Shin attended the Roger Vivier Spring/Summer 2025 presentation at Paris Fashion Week as the brand's Korean ambassador.
+She continued her global promotional activities by attending the brand's Fall/Winter 2025 collection show in Paris in March 2025, drawing attention for her sophisticated style.

 Other activities

 Ambassadorship

 On January 15, 2014, Shin was appointed as the goodwill ambassador for UNESCO's Korean Committee.
 The honor serves as recognition for her contributions in promoting Korean culture and Education and her advocacy for the Korean language, including her appearance in Deep Rooted Tree.
 In this capacity, she endorses the vision and the mission of the UNESCO bridge program, both in Korea and outside.

 In 2017, Shin was appointed as the Korean hanbok ambassador and attended the hanbok runway show on October 20, 2017.

+In 2023, Shin was selected as the Korean ambassador for the French luxury accessory brand Roger Vivier.
+Since her appointment, she has actively represented the brand at global events, including attending the Paris Fashion Week presentations.